moutend/mediumctl/README.md

 | `h5` and `h6` | `p` (Normal paragraph) |

 Note that the only first h1 and h2 are treated as title and sub title of the article.
-This is the specification of Medium API and you cannot change this behavior.

 For example, if you have the markdown file like this: